Kepnang2/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 A function that prints a string, followed by a new line, to stdout.
 #Task 4
 A function that prints a string, in reverse, followed by a new line.
+#Task 5
+A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes